 The pay can vary quite a bit though and be as little as £5 to £15 per visit but you will typically get the travel cost covered and have a budget to spend in the restaurant or shop.
 One of the biggest companies in the UK to hire mystery shoppers is Market Force and if you fancy a free meal and want to become a mystery diner register with HGEM.

-If you are good a picking out spelling and grammar mistakes and ensure copyreads well then a proof-reading job is something worth considering.
-You can expect to be paid £15 per 1,000 words by registering with website such as People Per Hour and Fiverr, join groups on Facebook or advertise your service via your universities job board, to students who want their coursework proof read.
+If you are good a picking out spelling and grammar mistakes and ensuring text reads well then a proof-reading job is something worth considering.
+You can expect to be paid £15 per 1,000 words by registering with websites such as People Per Hour and Fiverr.
+You can also join groups on Facebook or advertise your service via your universities job board to students who want their coursework proofread.

 5. Product tester

 Earn money from simply telling companies what you think of their product, service, website or app by becoming a product tester.
 You can sign-up to platforms such as User Testing and get paid around £7.50 to review website and app navigation which typically takes 20 minutes.
 Other companies you can signup with to test products and services include Bzz Agents and The Insiders, an added perk with these two agencies is that you will sometimes get products pre-launch and most of the time you will get to keep them.

 6. Market researcher